emintz/ArduinoLib/RTOSAid/README.md

   digitalWrite(BUILTIN_LED, HIGH);
   digitalWrite(RED_LED, HIGH);
   vTaskDelay(pdMS_TO_TICKS(250));

   digitalWrite(RED_LED, LOW);
   vTaskDelay(pdMS_TO_TICKS(250));

   digitalWrite(BUILTIN_LED, LOW);
   digitalWrite(RED_LED, HIGH);
   vTaskDelay(pdMS_TO_TICKS(250));

   digitalWrite(RED_LED, LOW);
   vTaskDelay(pdMS_TO_TICKS(250));
 }
 ```

-Suppose that instead of turning the second LED on and off for 250 milliseconds,
+Now let's kick it up a notch.
+Instead of toggling the second LED
-we want to turn it off and on for 333 milliseconds instead, which is far more
+every 250 milliseconds, toggling it every 333 milliseconds.
-challenging.
-Unlike 500 and 250, whose greatest common factor is 250,
+This is far more challenging because, unlike 500 and 250,
-333, 3^2 * 37  and 500, 2^2 * 5^2
+333 (3^2 * 37)  and 500, (2^2 * 5^2) are relatively prime
-are relatively prime so we cannot use the simple design shown above.
+This means that simple design shown above cannot work.
 The resulting sketch is too complex to show here so we've placed it in
 [Appendix I](#appendix-i-single-task-500333-milliseconds-blink).